-Air conditioners – or an AC is necessary during the hot summers in Manitoba.
-Regulating AC use in your house is important since it can use a lot of electricity and can be costly.
+Air conditioners – An AC is necessary during the hot summers in Manitoba.
+Regulating AC use in your house is important since it can use up a lot of electricity and can be costly.
 Make sure that when you turn the AC on, windows are closed so that the cool air will not escape.
 Also, ensure that it is well-maintained and that filters are changed to keep it running efficiently.

-Washers and dryers – these two large appliances are a must for every home for keeping clothes clean and dry.
-Depending on the model, these have various settings depending on your need and the size of the load (e.g. hot, warm, or cold water settings/light, medium, or heavy loads/settings for colored and whites, etc.).
+Washers and dryers – These two large appliances are a must for every home for keeping clothes clean and dry.
+Depending on the model, these have various settings depending on your need and the size of the load (e.g. hot, warm, or cold water settings/light, medium, or heavy loads/settings for colored and white clothes, etc.).
 Check the manual or ask your landlord how to operate these if you are not clear about the settings.
 There are also coin-operated washers and dryers in apartment buildings or laundromats that you can use.

-Fireplaces – indoor fireplaces can be the traditional brick or the modern electric versions.
+Fireplaces – Indoor fireplaces can be the traditional brick or the modern electric versions.
 Nowadays, this feature is more decorative than functional because most homes are centrally heated.
 Before you try burning logs or turning on an electric fireplace, make sure that you know how to operate it.

-Furnaces – a furnace is part of a central home heating system.
+Furnaces – A furnace is part of a central home heating system.
 Together with the boiler, ducts and registers, or pipes and radiators, they distribute heat to various parts of your home.
 It is usually found in the basement, although some homes may have it in a closet or a crawl space somewhere else in the house.

-Insulation – is a material (it can be foam-like) that is wedged in walls to keep heat inside in winter and keep cool air inside during summer.
+Insulation – This is a material (it can be foam-like) that is wedged in walls to keep heat inside in winter and keep cool air inside during summer.
 Older buildings and houses using plaster interior walls may have little or no insulation.
 If you are a home owner, investing in insulation can save you heating bills in the long run.

-Thermostat – this is a gadget that controls the air temperature inside your house.
+Thermostat – This is a gadget that controls the air temperature inside your house.
 It keeps heat and air conditioning at a constant temperature.
 This is what you adjust if your house or apartment is too cold (you turn it up) or too hot (you turn it down).
 Some apartments have centrally controlled thermostats.
 If this is the case, you have to call your building superintendent to adjust the temperature.

-Waterfaucets – most sinks and showers have two water taps: hot and cold.
+Water faucets – Most sinks and showers have two water taps: hot and cold.
 If they are not labelled or color coded (red for hot, blue for cold) usually, cold is on the right and hot is on the left.
 You can turn both on and adjust the right temperature of the water by shifting them until you get the right balance.

-Windows – window panes in Canada are usually made of thick material and have rubber insulation to keep them sealed tight during winter.
+Windows – Window panes in Canada are usually made of thick material and have rubber insulation to keep them sealed tight during winter.
 You can open your windows in the summer (make sure your AC is not on), usually by unlocking a knob on the side and rotating a lever.

 0 of 8 questions completed